“God is in the details…” – Mies van der Rohe.

 For now, Mike Gill aka “5ABI VT” is hauling ass and enjoying his car, while the finished build creates a revitalized conversation about this misfit generation of Corvettes.

-If you look closely enough at this ZR1’s shiny flanks, you can see the reflection of Jerry Palmer and Dave McLellan smiling right back at you.
+Ans, if you look closely enough at this ZR1’s shiny flanks, you can see the reflection of Jerry Palmer and Dave McLellan smiling back at you.

 For a deeper dive into his build go here.